SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To apply a `<filter>` to an SVG element, you refer to its ID (via url()) within the `filter` attribute of the element.
 You can also apply a SVG filter to a HTML element, by using the normal `filter` property.

+##### markers

+A marker is a type of symbol that gets attached to one or more vertices of a path, line, polyline, or polygon.

+###### defining markers

+You create markers with `<marker>` elements.
+Markers are defined within `<defs>`.
+Markers can contain other SVG elements.
+The markerWidth and markerHeight attributes define the width and height of the marker’s viewport.
+The `refX` and `refY` attributes define the reference point (i.e. the point at which its attached) of the marker relative to its viewport.
+The `orient` attribute determines the angle at which the marker is attached.
+The `orient` attribute takes a value of auto or an angle.
+If you specify something else than auto, the marker is rotated to the specified angle relative to the SVG viewport itself, which is generally not what you want.
+The `markerUnit` attribute is similar to all other `*Unit` attributes, but instead of `objectBoundingBox` it uses `strokeWidth` to indicate it being relative.

+###### attaching markers

+markers are attached by referring to their ID within the `marker-start`, `marker-mid`, or `marker-end` attributes.
+One would think that `marker-mid` would place the marker at the midpoint of the line, but instead it's for placing markers at vertices that are not the start or end.

 ##### images

 SVG allows the embedding of images via `<image>`.